markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 Allows an administrator to specify a list of files opened by processes to ignore during a scan.

 > [!IMPORTANT]
 > The process itself isn't excluded from the scan, but can be by using the Defender/ExcludedPaths policy to exclude its path.
 Each file type must be separated by a |.
-For example, C:\Example. exe|C:\Example1.exe.
+For example, C:\Example.exe|C:\Example1.exe.
 <!-- ExcludedProcesses-Description-End -->

 <!-- ExcludedProcesses-Editable-Begin -->